socotecio/django-socio-grpc/docs/features/commands.rst

 Commands
 ===========

-Django-socio-grpc lets you add custom commands on top of existing commands available by default in Django (see `Django admin and manage.py <https://docs.djangoproject.com/en/4.2/ref/django-admin/>`_ )
+Django-socio-grpc lets you add custom commands on top of existing commands available by default in Django (see `Django admin and manage.py <https://docs.djangoproject.com/en/5.0/ref/django-admin/>`_ )
-There are only two django-socio-grpc specific commands:
+There are only three django-socio-grpc specific commands:

 - ``manage.py generateproto`` (see :ref:`proto generation <proto-generation>` )